Rogelio del Rosario Martinez

-Rogelio del Rosario Martinez Jr., who took the name Pope Michael II, is a Filipino conclavist bishop claimant to the papacy.
+Rogelio del Rosario Martinez Jr. (born October 31, 1970), who took the name "Michael II", is a Filipino conclavist bishop claimant to the papacy.
 He was elected to the See of Saint Peter by lot at a conclave held in Vienna, Austria, in July 2023.

-Born in Manila, Philippines, Martinez graduated from a Roman Catholic seminary in 1997 but did not seek holy orders.
-After teaching law at university level, Martinez came into contact with the independent catholic movement in 2002 and was ordained as a priest in 2003.
+Born in Santa Cruz, Manila, Philippines, Martinez graduated from a Roman Catholic seminary in 1997 but did not seek holy orders.
+After teaching law at university level, Martinez came into contact with the independent Catholic movement in 2002 and was ordained as a priest in 2003.
 Elevated to bishop in 2010, Martinez made a profession of faith to David Bawden, known as Pope Michael I of the Vatican in Exile in 2019.
 David Bawden was an American conclavist who believed that the Roman Catholic hierarchy had apostatized from the Catholic faith since Vatican II, and that there had been no legitimate popes elected since the death of Pope Pius XII in 1958.
-Bawden organised a conclave at which he was elected Pope in 1990 to the Vatican in Exile.
+Bawden organised a conclave, consisting of six lay-people, including himself and his parents, at which he was elected Pope in 1990 to the Vatican in Exile.

 Pope Michael I died in August 2022.
 Martinez was elected as his successor, choosing the papal name Michael II.
 Pope Michael II continues to reside in the Philippines and speaks both English and Tagalog.